 - (42) Member States should provide for effective, proportionate and dissuasive sanctions in the event of infringements of national provisions adopted pursuant to this Directive or national provisions that are already in force on the date of entry into force of this Directive and that relate to the right to equal pay between men and women for the same work or work of equal value.
-Such sanctions should include fines, which should be set at a [...] level having due regard to the gravity and duration of the infringement, to any possible intent to discriminate or serious negligence, and to any other aggravating or mitigating factors that may apply in the circumstances of the case, for instance, where pay discrimination based on sex is combined with other grounds of discrimination.
-Member States should consider allocating amounts recovered as fines to the equality bodies for the purpose of effectively carrying out their functions in regard to the enforcement of the right to equal pay, including to bring pay discrimination claims or assist and support victims in bringing such claims. - (43) Member States should establish specific sanctions for repeated infringements of any right or obligation relating to equal pay between men and women for the same work or work of equal value, to reflect the severity of the act and further deter such infringements.
-Such sanctions may include different types of financial disincentives such as the revocation of public benefits or the exclusion, for a certain period of time, from any further award of financial inducements or from any public tender procedure.
+Such sanctions should include fines, which should be set at a [...] level having due regard to the gravity and duration of the infringement, to any possible intent to discriminate or serious negligence on the part of the employer, and to any other aggravating or mitigating factors that may apply in the circumstances of the case, for instance, where pay discrimination based on sex is combined with other grounds of discrimination.
+Imoved to Recital 35]. - (43) Member States should ensure that specific sanctions for repeated infringements of any right or obligation relating to equal pay between men and women for the same work or work of equal value apply, to reflect the severity of the act and further deter such infringements.
+Such sanctions might include different types of financial disincentives such as the revocation of public benefits or the exclusion, for a certain period of time, from any further award of financial inducements or from any public tender procedure.

-- Obligations on employers stemming from this Directive are part of the applicable (44)obligations in the fields of environmental, social and labour law whose compliance Member States have to ensure under Directive 2014/23/EU of the European Parliament and of the Council17, Directive 2014/24/EU of the European Parliament and of the Council18, Directive 2014/25/EU of the European Parliament and of the Council19 in regard to participation in public procurement procedures.
+(44)Obligations on employers stemming from this Directive are part of the applicable obligations in the fields of environmental, social and labour law whose compliance Member States have to ensure under Directive 2014/23/EU of the European Parliament and of the Council20, Directive 2014/24/EU of the European Parliament and of the Council21, Directive 2014/25/EU of the European Parliament and of the Council22 in regard to participation in public procurement procedures.
 In order to comply with these obligations as far as the right to equal pay is concerned, Member States should in particular ensure that economic operators, in the performance of a public contract or concession, have pay setting mechanisms that do not lead to a pay gap between female and male workers that cannot be justified by gender-neutral factors in any category of workers carrying out equal work or work of equal value.
 In addition, Member States should consider for contracting authorities to introduce, as appropriate, sanctions and termination conditions ensuring compliance with the principle of equal pay in the performance of public contracts and concessions.
-They may also take into account non-compliance with the principle of equal pay by the bidder or one of his subcontractors when considering the application of exclusion grounds or a decision not to award a contract to the tenderer submitting the most economically advantageous tender. - (45) The effective implementation of the right to equal pay requires adequate judicial and administrative protection against any adverse treatment as a reaction to an attempt to exercise workers' rights relating to equal pay between men and women, to any complaint to the employer or to any legal or administrative proceedings aimed at enforcing compliance with the right to equal pay.
+They might also take into account non-compliance with the principle of equal pay by the bidder or one of his subcontractors when considering the application of exclusion grounds or a decision not to award a contract to the tenderer submitting the most economically advantageous tender.